 From Down syndrome to cerebral palsy to autism and more, many people have benefitted from using horseback riding therapy to effectively treat various conditions.
 This type of treatment stimulates the brain and simultaneously activates the use of thousands of muscles.
 Horseback riding therapy can be broken into two categories: hippotherapy and equine therapy.
-Understanding the difference between hippotherapy and equine therapy will help you decide which area to explore for your specific needs.
+Understanding the difference between hippotherapy vs. equine therapy will help you decide which area to explore for your specific needs.

 The Greek word for horse is Hippos; therefore, hippotherapy is broken down to therapeutic uses of horses.
 It addresses the mental health of patients.
 This sort of equine-assisted therapy is believed to use the horse’s movements to create neurologic changes that help improve posture, balance, strength, and coordination.
 It addresses the physical developments necessary to strengthen an individual’s bodily functions and can be used with young children and seniors looking to become more stable.
 Hippotherapy can help with flexibility, core strength, coordination, and walking for people with MS, a head injury, spinal cord injury, or those who require stroke therapy.
 You can learn more about hippotherapy here.

 This is also known as Equine-Assisted Therapy (EAT), and it includes treatment using equine activities to promote physical, occupational, or emotional growth for people suffering from various disorders.
 Equine therapy is more about addressing an individual’s mental health, and it leaves the physical focus to hippotherapy.
 So when it comes to hippotherapy vs. equine therapy, equine therapy is said to be more helpful for people with dementia, ADHD, anxiety, depression, or developmental delays.
 You can learn more about its benefits here.